Crowdfunding in Scotland – getting down to business with the professionals

 - Make sure the video showcases the best bits of the business and keep it less than 4 minutes 30 seconds.

 - Set realistic timescales and make sure you have the time you will need to commit to the raise process.

 - Have a dedicated team for the raise.

 - Know your risks.
 Most of time, businesses aren’t even aware of some of the risks that threaten them and it’s these unknown risks that are always the biggest ones.
 Just by becoming aware of what these risks are significantly reduces the risks themselves.
 Once you know what you’re up against, you can take the necessary steps to reduce overall risk.
 To do this, we’d advise seeking early legal advice so you don’t end up tying yourself in a knot and spending more money rectifying things just before you’re about to start your campaign.

 Finally, as Crowdcube highlighted, it’s an excellent time to consider crowdfunding.
 The UK market for crowdfunding is five years ahead of the market around the rest of the world – the market in the UK is worth half a billion dollars compared with 100 million dollars in the US.

 Get in touch

-If you would like any further information on crowdfunding, then please feel free to get in touch with us at [email protected] and we would be happy to have a discussion.
+If you would like any further information on crowdfunding, then please feel free to get in touch with our team and we would be happy to have a discussion.